Trek’s custom treadmill

 The initial plan was to replicate these bump profiles on our test lab’s large drum testing machine.
 But after some deliberation, we decided that this still wasn’t realistic enough.

-Woodway treadmills in Trek's fitness center
+Woodway treadmills in Trek’s fitness centre

-Then, during a lunchtime workout in the Trek fitness center, inspiration struck.
+Then, during a lunchtime workout in the Trek fitness centre, inspiration struck.
 We had known that bike treadmills were being used in a few academic labs at the time, but we had dismissed the idea because a treadmill’s rubber belt could only accommodate small, simple bumps.

-But our fitness center’s Woodway treadmills were different.
+But our fitness centre’s Woodway treadmills were different.
 Instead of a rubber belt, the running surface was made of rigid slats connected like tank treads to create a solid running platform.
 This we could work with.